AI Competence in the Company: Why AI Literacy Is Becoming Indispensable Now

 👉 exchange and learning within teams

-AI competence will become part of corporate culture in the long term
+AI competence will become part of company culture in the long term

-AI Literacy is still often viewed as a new specialist topic.
-However, AI competence will probably develop in a similar way to digital competence or media literacy: it will increasingly be expected as a matter of course.
+AI Literacy is often still viewed as a new specialist topic.
+However, AI competence is likely to develop similarly to digital competence or media literacy: It will increasingly be expected as a matter of course.

 This does not only affect individual roles or departments.
-AI is already changing day-to-day work in areas such as:
+AI is already changing everyday work in areas such as:

 • marketing